 Tanya cites numerous cases in and around her home turf — rural Montana — where drivers were stranded for hours and, even, days, with temperatures dropping and blankets being out of reach or, simply, ineffective.
 It’s scary, but it’s a reality for many families run off the road in out of the way places.

-The solution?
-Ditch the blankets – and the puffy coats.
+Ditch the blankets – and the dangerous, traditional, puffy coats.
 Buckle Me Baby Coats go on in the house, then stay on in the car – easy.
-Simply pop your child into their car seat and secure the harness.
-Because there are no added layers from puffy winter coats, your child will be completely secured, warmer, and safer.
-Bonus – leave the panel closed after buckling to hide the buckles, and your little escape artist won’t be able to wriggle free either.
+Simply pop your child into the car seat and secure the harness like you always do.
+Because of the ingenious design MADE for the car seat, your child will be strapped in safely, warmer, and _bonus_ you’re in the car and on your way in a blink.